BettercareHealth/bettercare/maternal-mental-health/test-4.md

 ---
 book: Maternal Mental Health
 title: Test 4.
-How to help women with mental health problems
+How to help mothers with mental health problems
 layout: test
 ---

-# Test 4: How to help women with mental health problems
+# Test 4: How to help mothers with mental health problems

 Please choose the ONE most correct answer to each question:

 1. Why is the time around pregnancy particularly stressful?
 	1. It is a natural thing so it is not stressful
-	1. It could be embarrassing and stressful if your waters broke and you were out shopping.
+	1. It could be embarrassing and stressful if your waters broke and you were out shopping
-	1. It is a life transition and adapting to change can be stressful.
+	1. It is a life transition and adapting to change can be stressful
-	1. A fetus growing inside puts stress on your bones and muscles.
+	1. A fetus growing inside puts stress on your bones and muscles
 2. Why is a good relationship between mother and health worker important?
 	1. Mothers will be happier to pay the cost of delivery
 	1. Mothers are less likely to complain
 	1. It makes it easier to tell a mother that she needs a Caesarean section
 	1. Compassionate care from the health worker can influence the mother emotionally and physically
-3. What are the 4 principles of the Better Births Initiative?
+3. What are the four principles of the Better Births Initiative (BBI)?
-	1. Breastfeed, birth companions, bonding, and initiate good practise
+	1. Breastfeed, birth companions, bonding, and initiate good practice
 	1. Eat during labour, walk during labour, no shaving, and no enemas
-	1. Avoid unproven practises, unproven procedures, unnecessary costs, and making mistakes
+	1. Avoid unproven practices, unproven procedures, unnecessary costs, and making mistakes
 	1. Humanity, benefit, commitment, and action
 4. Which of the following factors influence emotion?
 	1. Whether a woman has children or not